meltyourface/blank/posts/Fey-spirits/Exploring-Fey-Spirits-Occult-Connections-Practices/index.md

 3. **Nature Fae**: Custodians of flora, fauna, and ecological habitats, often deeply connected to a specific aspect of nature.
 Examples include Dryads (tree spirits), Nymphs (female nature spirits), and Brownies (household faeries).
 4. **Trickster Fae**: Shape-shifting entities known for their mischief and capricious behavior.
 Examples include the Pooka, Will-o'-the-Wisp, and Kitsune.

-Occult Practices and Rituals: Establishing Contact with the Fey
+**Occult Practices and Rituals**: Establishing Contact with the Fey

 Engaging with Fey spirits requires a delicate balance of reverence, respect, and humility.
 It is vital to approach these entities with an open heart and genuine intentions, as they can discern deceit or ill motives. **Below are some practices and rituals that can aid in establishing connections with the various Fey spirits**: